Crystallographic point group: Isomorphisms

-Many of the crystallographic point groups share the same internal structure.
+Two groups are said to be isomorphic if there exists a bijective and homomorphic mapping between the two groups.
+That is to say that simply renaming the elements of one group with the elements of the second group in the right manner will give you the second group and visa versa.
+Many of the crystallographic point groups share the same internal structure in this sense.
 For example, the point groups 1̅, 2, and m contain different geometric symmetry operations, (inversion, rotation, and reflection, respectively) but all share the structure of the cyclic group C_{2}.
 All isomorphic groups are of the same order, but not all groups of the same order are isomorphic.
 The point groups which are isomorphic are shown in the following table: